Adi2023/Kubernetes_java_deployment-main/README.md

-Deploying Microservice based Java Application on Kubernetes Cluster using GitOps approach using argoCD.
+Deploying a basic Java based Microservice Application on Kubernetes Cluster using GitOps (argoCD).